SMMJ2004/Student-Academic-Record-Database/README.md

 - Subqueries
 - Data filtering and sorting

-## 📧 Contact
+## 📄 Details
-Feel free to connect for improvements or questions.
+For more details refer to the attached report.